ChitrangGupta/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-# load packages
-# Note: please install the Tweepy package if you haven't
+*Note: please install the Tweepy package if you haven't*
-# to do so, run "pip install tweepy" on your command line
+- to do so, run "pip install tweepy" on your command line
+-
 `!pip install tweepy` command installs the tweepy package, which is a Python library for accessing the Twitter API.
 The "!" symbol is used to run shell commands in a Jupyter notebook or other environments, indicating that the following command should be executed in the terminal.

 `!pip install vaderSentiment` command installs the `vaderSentiment` package, which is a Python library for performing sentiment analysis on texts.
 Like the previous command, the "!" symbol is used to run shell commands in the terminal, and the command installs the `vaderSentiment` package.

-# Tweepy allows us to access the twitter API in python
+*Tweepy allows us to access the twitter API in python* `import tweepy`
-import tweepy

-# Pandas will allow us to extract tweets/users and load the data into dataframe
+*Pandas will allow us to extract tweets/users and load the data into dataframe* `import pandas as pd`
-import pandas as pd

-# JSON will allow us to work with JSON files
+*JSON will allow us to work with JSON files*
-import json
+`import json`

-# json_normalize() will allows us to normalize semi-structured JSON data into a flat table
+*json_normalize() will allows us to normalize semi-structured JSON data into a flat table* `from pandas import json_normalize`
-from pandas import json_normalize

-from collections import Counter
+`from collections import Counter`

 # Sets up the authentication for accessing the Twitter API using the tweepy library-